Fondo Ambiente Italiano: History

 The foundation goes back to the initiative of Elena Croce, the daughter of the Italian philosopher Benedetto Croce.
 Elena Croce wanted to apply the UK National Trust for Places of Historic Interest or Natural Beauty model to Italy.
-Giulia Maria Mozzoni Crespi, Renato Bazzoni, Alberto Predieri and Franco Russoli sign the founding act of the FAI in 1975.
+Giulia Maria Crespi, Renato Bazzoni, Alberto Predieri and Franco Russoli sign the founding act of the FAI in 1975.
 Shortly after its founding, the FAI received its first important foundations and donations.

 The first donation was made in 1976 by the lawyer Piero de Blasi.
 He gave the FAI 1,000 m^{2} of land on Panarea, one of the Aeolian Islands off Sicily, thereby preventing much of the island from being built on and destroyed.
-In 1977 Emanuela Castelbarco, granddaughter of Arturo Toscanini, donated the medieval Castle of Avio in Trentino to the FAI.
+In 1977 countess Emanuela Castelbarco, duchess d'Aquarone (granddaughter of Arturo Toscanini), donated the medieval Castle of Avio in Trentino, a property of the Castelbarco family since 1199 c., to the FAI.
 The FAI began an extensive restoration of the castle while allowing the Castelbarco family to continue to occupy parts of the castle.
 However, the FAI alone was responsible for the costs of the restoration, administration and later opening of the castle to the general public.
 The FAI thus established a new model of monument protection in Italy.
 Also in 1977, the FAI began restoration work at the Monastery of Torba, Castelseprio, in the northern Italian province of Varese.
 The monastery was initially purchased at her own expense by the founder of the foundation, Giulia Maria Mozzoni Crespi, and then donated to the FAI to save it from total decay.
 Today the monastery complex is one of the most important testimonies of the Lombards in Italy and thus a UNESCO World Heritage Site.